 Thank you to our supporters

-KRAN works with a host of partner organisations, individuals as well as statutory sector agencies and Universities.
-We are extremely grateful to all those who fundraise for us from doing sponsored walks across Europe or Kent, to a collection at an event or a one off donation towards our destitution fund.
+KRAN works with a host of partner organisations and individuals, as well as statutory sector agencies and universities.
+We are extremely grateful to all those who fundraise for us: from first-time marathon runners, to a collection at an event, or a one-off donation towards our destitution fund.
 We ensure that these donations are always used directly for activities and resources that benefit our young people.

 OUR PATRONS